Thomas Chamberlain (soldier): Appomattox Campaign

 After Petersburg, Thomas Chamberlain and the 20th Maine were involved in the Battle of Five Forks (for which he was awarded Brevet Lieutenant Colonel for his bravery) and the Battle of Appomattox Courthouse.
 At the end of the war, the 20th Maine marched from Appomattox, Virginia, on May 2, reaching Washington, D.C., on May 12, where it was then finally mustered out of service on July 16, 1865.
 He ended the war with the rank of lieutenant colonel.

 Postbellum

-He was mustered out in July 16, 1865, despite his distinguished military record, Chamberlain drifted from one job to another.
+He was mustered out on July 16, 1865, despite his distinguished military record, Chamberlain drifted from one job to another.
 He suffered from alcoholism as well as severe lung disease and heart disease.
 He died at age 55 in Bangor, Maine.

 In popular culture

 Chamberlain was a character in Michael Shaara's Pulitzer Prize-winning historical novel, The Killer Angels.
 He was also portrayed in the movie based on that novel, Gettysburg, played by actor C. Thomas Howell, who repeated that role in the Gods and Generals prequel, based on the novel, Gods and Generals, written by Jeff Shaara, Michael Shaara's son.
 Chamberlain is portrayed in the two motion pictures as an energetic, youthful sidekick to his commander and older brother, Joshua Chamberlain (played by Jeff Daniels).